 The existing Landfill Settling Basin was constructed in 2015 to receive water that has been in contact with waste in the landfill.
 The pond has a composite liner across the base and a riprap protective layer.
-The inlet pipe is located in the southeast corner of the pond while the drop inlet for the outlet to the Capital Pond is located in the northwest corner of the pond.
+The inlet pipe is located in the southeast corner of the pond while the drop inlet for the outlet to the Capital Pond is in the northwest corner of the pond.
 A stormwater detention basin is located immediately north of the Capitol Pond.
 Items noted during the visual inspection of this area are described in the following list.

-1) The slopes of the Settling Basin are lined with riprap and appeared in satisfactory condition.
-Also, the pond is maintaining adequate freeboard (Locations 23 and 24).
+- 1) The slopes of the Settling Basin are lined with riprap and appeared in satisfactory condition.
+Also, the pond is maintaining adequate freeboard (Locations 28). - 2) During the site inspection, it was observed that the storm pipe from the landfill and discharging to the Settling Basin was experiencing a blockage (Location 34).
+The blockage on the storm pipe was subsequently cleared and the drainage flows discharged to the Settling Basin restored.

-Recommendation: Continue to monitor the condition of the pond and perform maintenance as necessary.
+Recommendation: Continue to monitor the condition of the pond and storm pipes, and to perform maintenance as necessary.